fastlane/fastlane/docs/Actions.md

 There are lots of predefined `fastlane` actions you can use.
 If you have ideas for more, please [let me know](https://github.com/fastlane/fastlane/issues/new).

-To get the most up-to-date information from the command line on your current verion you can also run:
+To get the most up-to-date information from the command line on your current version you can also run:

 ```sh
 fastlane actions: List all available fastlane actions